 Disk Management is a Microsoft Windows utility first introduced in Windows XP as a replacement for the fdisk command.
 It enables users to view and manage the disk drives installed in their computer and the partitions associated with those drives.
-As can be seen in the picture below, each drive is displayed followed by the layout, type, file system, status, capacity, free space, % free, and fault tolerance.
+As the image below shows, each drive is displayed followed by the layout, type, file system, status, capacity, free space, % free, and fault tolerance.

 How to open Windows Disk Management

 - Click Start and access the Run option.
 You can also press Windows key + R on the keyboard to open the Run option.